arc-Smith/instagramPostProject/README.md

 # Instagram Post Project

 I designed and built this project to serve as a hands-on exercise for students in a web development course.
-It was created to provide a working model that we could rebuild together, allowing students to apply key concepts in a guided, practical setting..
+It was created to provide a working model that we could rebuild together, allowing students to apply key concepts in a guided, practical setting.

 ---